xenda/manhattan/README.md

 # Manhattan

-Manhattan (based on the Watchmen character of Doctor Manhattan) is a gem extracted from the practices we used at [Xenda](http://xenda.pe "Xenda") in the development of our projects.
+Manhattan is a gem extracted from the practices we used at [Xenda](http://xenda.pe "Xenda") in the development of our projects.

 It strives to be a simple status manager for models with minimal overhead and allowing the creation of a simple state machine.
 Most projects in our experience need for a model to hold a status at once and to perform some actions before or after obtaining that state.
 This gem simplifies that work without adding much overhead.